sferik/t-ruby/README.md

 terminal.
 If you type the PIN correctly, you should now be authorized to use `t` as that user.
 To authorize multiple accounts, simply repeat the last step, signing into Twitter as a different user.

+Twitter allows a given phone number to be associated with only one account.
+If you want t to have write access to more than one account, therefore, you should create an application with write permission in an account with an associated phone number, and then use the consumer key and consumer secret from that application to authorize t for your other Twitter accounts.
+You can do this by starting the ```t authorize``` process, but ignore the step to create a new app.
+Instead, simply paste the consumer key and consumer secret from the existing app into the next step.

 You can see a list of all the accounts you've authorized by typing the command: